andela-technology/qualified-docs/content/for-teams/getting-started/scoring.md

 Reviews do not count as part of the correctness score, instead you will see a green, yellow or red dot next to the score within the candidates list, used to represent each reviewer's overall rating.

-You can read more about interpreting assessments results within our reference docs.

 ### Objective Ratings

 While subjective ratings allow for free-form feedback and are great for communicating overall opinions, they do not provide a consistent process for measuring qualitative aspects of a work sample.
 If you are looking to have your reviewers provide clear messaging on how well a candidate performed within specific areas, then you will want to define a rubric that guides different reviewers towards leaving consistent and objective feedback.